NodoLab/monotek/relaunch/Readme.md

 # Production Build

-	grunt
+Build the project:

 	grunt dist

-Notice that production build also forces builing of the sprites
+Build the project and force the sprites to be regenerated:

+	grunt dist-force

 # Development Build